AltahhanAi/Data_Science/docs/content/unit4/04_4_learning_from_probabilistic_perspective.md

-# Learning from a probabilistic perspective
+# Learning from a probabilistic perspective(optional lesson)

 !!! success "Learning outcomes:"
 	After completing this **optional** lesson you should be able to: